izikeros/blog/content/posts/notes/script_to_python_package_using_poetry.md

 ### Configure PyCharm Interpreter

-In PyCharm, go to "File" > "Settings" > "Project: <project_name>" > "Python Interpreter".
+In PyCharm, go to `"File" > "Settings" > "Project: YOUR_PROJECT_NAME" > "Python Interpreter"`.
 Click on the gear icon and choose "Add...".

 Select "Poetry Environment" and choose the existing local Poetry interpreter associated with your project's virtual environment.
 Click "OK" to apply the changes.